Everything You Need To Do After Electing A New Nonprofit Treasurer

 Now that you have the important official topics out of the way, it’s good to have a candid conversation about the processes and procedures that are in place for the nonprofit treasurer and situations that may occur related to the nonprofit accounting basics.

-Anthony is taking some notes – he doesn't want to miss anything!
+Anthony is taking notes, he doesn't want to miss anything!

 The purpose of this discussion is to try to find more effective, efficient, cost conscientious, and proficient ways of doing things.